 PHOEBE EATON is an award-winning playwright-screenwriter-investigative long-form feature writer for the New York Times Magazine, New York magazine, Vanity Fair, the New York Observer, Harper’s Bazaar, Men’s Vogue, GQ (UK), and The Daily Beast among many others, her work also appearing in the Guardian, the Saturday Telegraph magazine, the Observer magazine, et al.

-Eaton has sat ringside at mafia-murder prosecutions and at the trial of extradited Sinaloa Cartel boss Joaquín “El Chapo” Guzmán, lately exclusively interviewing his family in his hometown hideout La Tuna deep in the Sierra Madre mountains as he was being tried (Kindle Single series “IN THE THRALL OF THE MOUNTAIN KING: THE SECRET HISTORY OF EL CHAPO, THE WORLD’S MOST NOTORIOUS NARCO” excerpted in the New York Post on 2/3/19 and #1 “Organized Crime” Kindle Single its first week out and No. #7 Amazon Hot New Releases/Organized Crime).
+Eaton has sat ringside at mafia-murder prosecutions and at the trial of extradited Sinaloa Cartel boss Joaquín “El Chapo” Guzmán, exclusively interviewing his family in his hometown hideout La Tuna deep in the Sierra Madre mountains as his case was before the court (Kindle Single series “IN THE THRALL OF THE MOUNTAIN KING: THE SECRET HISTORY OF EL CHAPO, THE WORLD’S MOST NOTORIOUS NARCO” excerpted in the New York Post on 2/3/19 and #1 “Organized Crime” Kindle Single its first week out and No. #7 Amazon Hot New Releases/Organized Crime).
 She is a recipient of a 2019 2Lives Foundation GLOBAL JOURNALISM HOSTILE ENVIRONMENTS SCHOLARSHIP for her cartel reporting in Sinaloa state.

 In 2017, she was also the winner of a New York Press Club Journalism Award for her cartel reporting in Guerrero state, Mexico ("CARTEL WATCH: PENITENTES, PEDOPHILES, POETS, MOVIE STARS, SILVERSMITHS, AND DRUG LORDS”/The Daily Beast).

 Eaton's theater and film work considers complex issues involving sex workers; the queer/transgender individual; the mentally ill; PTSD war veterans; immigrants; women; blacks; Muslim identity; crime; and the soullessness/hypocrisies of big business and government.